light-ripple/Ripple-Auto-Installer/README.md

 $ chmod +x ripple
 $ sudo ./ripple --help
 ```
-Note: use sudo. for example: `sudo ./ripple --all` to install & setup full ripple stack with dependencies.
+Note: Execute the script as superuser.
+For example: `sudo ./ripple --all` to install & setup full ripple stack with dependencies.

 ### Configure/Start The Server
 * For manual configuration see all markdowns in <a href=https://github.com/Uniminin/Ripple-Auto-Installer/tree/master/Miscellaneous>Miscellaneous</a>.